elliotaplant/redux-js-restricted-routes/README.md

 ```
 This would work if we only wanted to make the `AuthRestrictedRoute` component, but we're interested in generalizing the process.

-There are really only two values that we need to get before we can make any `*RestrictedRoute` component: the `redirectPath` and the `mapStateToProps`, so let's make our function accept those two values as parameters:
+There are really only two unique values that we need to make a `RestrictedRoute` component: the `redirectPath` and the `mapStateToProps`, so let's make our factory function accept those two values as parameters:

 ```javascript
 const restrictedRouteMaker = (redirectPath, mapStateToRestricted) => {